zanesterling/rts/LOG.md

 working.
 We'll react to a click event, and when it happens we move the only rectangle to that spot.

+---

+Nice!
+It's time for bed now.
+Tomorrow I want to have units and be able to box select them.

 ## 2024-02-11
 I'm developing this on WSL.
 To get a window rendering with SDL2 I needed to go through a few hoops.